Coal prices dip but Indian buyers wait on sidelines

 LONDON Prompt physical coal prices slipped by 50-60 U.S. cents a tonne for the third day in a row as weak demand from India and China outweighed anxieties about South African strikes spreading to disrupt exports.

 Although India's monthly imports have been strong and steady all year, spot buying for Q4 has been disappointing, suppliers said.
-(See picture galley on India's coal addiction
+(See picture galley on India's coal addictihere)

 "Having waited for prices to drop to $80 for South African before buying and then seen the market fall below that level, they've backed off now because it may not have hit the bottom yet," one European trader said.